 • $38,000 USD - Theology and Religious Vocations

 Many students pursue coursework related to an undergraduate arts degree out of personal or academic interest, rather than to pursue the hope of a lucrative career.
 If your goal is to achieve a high level of earnings with your arts degree then pursuing a graduate degree is highly recommended.

 (1) Dehaas, Josh.
 “The most (and least) lucrative degrees in Ontario” MacLean’s On Campus, Web.
 November 10, 2011.

 (2) Dehaas, Josh.
 "The most (and least) lucrative degrees" MacLean's On Campus, Web.
 May 24, 2011.

-Arts Careers - Who Hires Arts Graduates?
+Arts Careers: Who Creates Jobs for Arts Graduates?

 Graduates with a bachelor’s of arts degree are highly sought out by employers who are see value in having employees with great intuitiveness and a broad education.
 Many employers believe the most innovative ideas and products are developed by having an employee base that contains a balance of technically educated employees and broadly educated employees.
 After all, despite the large demand for employees with specific skill sets, employers still value new hires who can conjugate French verbs and develop well referenced research papers, as they can be trained to do a multitude of tasks.

 It's no secret that many arts graduates become bartenders, servers and barristas.
 Why is this, and what can be done about it?
 What's standing in the way of arts graduates who are trying to make an impact in the workforce?

 Arts Career Obstacle: Asking for a high salary or seeking a mid to senior level role upon graduation.